panther-labs/panther/docs/gitbook/enterprise/data-explorer.md

 With Panther Data Explorer, you are able to:

 * Browse collected log data, rule matches, and search standard fields across all data
-* Write SQL queries on normalized data
+* Write SQL queries on normalized data with autocompletion on every step of the way
 * View query results in a friendly way
 * Share results with their team through a shareable link
 * Download results in a CSV